LemoFoundationLtd/lemo-core-sdk/README.md

 ### Constructor
 ```
 lemo = new LemoClient({
+    chainID: 1,
     host: 'http://127.0.0.1:8001'
 })
 ```
+- `chainID` ChainID of LemoChain.
+Default value is `1`, it represents main net
 - `host` LemoChain node's http listening address.
 The default value is  `http://127.0.0.1:8001`
     > NOTE: If the cross domain issue appear.
 Try to use flag `--rpccorsdomain http://[domain of the web page]:[port]` to restart LemoChain node.

 ---